List of Once Upon a Time characters: Will Scarlet

+Zelena

-Zelena/Wicked Witch of the West/Kelly West (seasons 3-7) portrayed by Rebecca Mader and Isabella Blake-Thomas, is the older daughter of Cora Mills and a gardener, Jonathan, half-sister of Regina "The Evil Queen" Mills, mother of Robin, and Chad's fiancée.
+Zelena/Wicked Witch of the West/Kelly West (seasons 3–7), portrayed by Rebecca Mader and Isabella Blake-Thomas, is the older daughter of Cora Mills and a gardener, Jonathan, half-sister of Regina "The Evil Queen" Mills, mother of Robin, and Chad's fiancée.
 Abandoned as a child, Zelena wishes for family love but grows envious of her half-sister Regina for getting everything she ever wanted.
-After she was trained by Rumplestilstkin, in hopes to change the past, Zelena collects ingredients to activate a time portal, but her plan has evolved.
-Zelena later chooses to mend her sisterly bond with Regina after the birth of Robin.
-After a new curse is cast, Zelana becomes Kelly West and is engaged to Chad, but regains her memories from Regina.
+After she was trained by Rumplestiltskin, in hopes of changing her past, Zelena collects ingredients to activate a time portal, although her plans were thwarted.
+Zelena later chooses to mend her sisterly bond with Regina after the birth of her daughter Robin.
+After a new curse is cast, Zelena becomes Kelly West and is engaged to Chad, but regains her memories from Regina.
 After the United Realms is created, Zelena chooses to remain with Chad.

+Robin Hood

-Robin of Locksley/Robin Hood (seasons 2-7, Wonderland) portrayed by Sean Maguire and Tom Ellis, is the widower of Marian, father of their son Roland, and father of his and Zelena's daughter Robin.
+Robin of Locksley/Robin Hood (seasons 2–7, Wonderland), portrayed by Sean Maguire and Tom Ellis, is the widower of Marian, father of their son Roland, and father of his and Zelena's daughter Robin.
 Second true love of Regina "The Evil Queen".
 Robbing from the rich for the poor, Robin ends up with Marian because of his honor code, but his actions angers the Sheriff of Nottingham, who threatens to close down Robin's bar, prompting him to make a deal with Rumplestiltskin.
 Over the years, he gains a son, but loses Marian, but eventually finds a new love: Regina.
 However, he dies protecting Regina from Hades via annihilation from the Olympian Crystal.